JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 1. **Create-AzDiagPolicy.PS1**: Used to generate the policy artifacts for Azure Diagnostics or an ARM Template (Policy Initiative) all menu driven or providing parameter options to run silently
 1. **Exported Artifacts**: The artifacts that get generated from running the script.
 1. **Import Policy / Policy Initiative to Azure**: Import one by one via Azure CLI / PowerShell (policies) or deploy the ARM template export to create all policies in an initiative in seconds!
-1. **Trigger-PolicyEvaluation.PS1**: Once imported and assigned to a scope in Azure, use the trigger policy evaluation script to speed up the time it takes to relfect compliance against existing resources
+1. **Trigger-PolicyEvaluation.PS1**: Once imported and assigned to a scope in Azure, use the trigger policy evaluation script to speed up the time it takes to reflect compliance against existing resources
 1. **Trigger-PolicyInitiativeRemediation**: Leverage this script to completely remediation a policy initiative at a scope of Subscription or Management Group (creating of individual remediation jobs for each policy in a targeted assigned initiative in minutes!)

 ## OVERVIEW OF CREATE-AZDIAGPOLICY.PS1